shunlishang/U_ZENN_Image_Segementation/README.md

 # U-ZENN: U-Shape Zentropy-Enhanced Neural Network developed by Shun-Li Shang, Luke Myers, and Zi-Kui Liu at Penn State

-U-ZENN is based on several ResNet, U-Net and VGG architectures in pytorch that can be dynamically adapted to a varying number of image dimensions (1D, 2D or 3D) and the number of input channels.
+U-ZENN is developed based on several ResNet, U-Net and VGG architectures in pytorch that can be dynamically adapted to a varying number of image dimensions (1D, 2D or 3D) and the number of input channels.

 ## Available models (Zentropy-based updates of dynamic_network_architectures)
 ### ResNet